MTAR Technologies shares climb 3% on securing orders worth Rs 34 crore; details here - BusinessToday

 The company's stock has a price-to-earnings (P/E) ratio of 104.47 against a price-to-book (P/B) value of 6.67.
 Earnings per share (EPS) stood at 14.54 with a return on equity of 6.38.
 According to Trendlyne data, MTAR Tech has a one-year beta of 0.9, indicating low volatility.

 Around 7,022 shares changed hands on BSE at the time of writing this story.
-The figure was higher than the two-week average volume of 17,000 shares.
+The figure was lower than the two-week average volume of 17,000 shares.
 Turnover on the counter came at Rs 1.07 crore, commanding a market capitalisation (m-cap) of Rs 4,680.38 crore.

 As of March 2025, promoters held a 31.77 per cent stake in the company.